home-assistant/home-assistant.io/source/_dashboards/picture-elements.markdown

   default: "position: absolute, transform: translate(-50%, -50%)"
 {% endconfiguration %}

-### Service call button
+### Perform action button

-This entity creates a button (with arbitrary text) that can be used to call a service.
+This entity creates a button (with arbitrary text) that can be used to perform a service.

 {% configuration %}
 type: